kuba-mazurkiewicz/terraform-provider-catalystcenter/docs/resources/lan_automation.md

 ### Optional

+- `discovery_devices` (Attributes List) Specific devices that will be LAN Automated in this session (see [below for nested schema](#nestedatt--discovery_devices))
+- `discovery_level` (Number) Level below primary seed device upto which the new devices will be LAN Automated by this session, level + seed = tier.
+  - Range: `1`-`5`
+- `discovery_timeout` (Number) Discovery timeout in minutes.
+Until this time, the stop processing will not be triggered.
+Any device contacting after the provided discovery timeout will not be processed, and a device reset and reload will be attempted to bring it back to the PnP agent state before process completion.
+Level below primary seed device upto which the new devices will be LAN Automated by this session, level + seed = tier.
+  - Range: `20`-`10080`
 - `host_name_file_id` (String) File ID of the CSV file containing the host name list.
 - `host_name_prefix` (String) Host name prefix which shall be assigned to the discovered device.
 - `ip_pools` (Attributes List) The list of IP pools with its name and role. (see [below for nested schema](#nestedatt--ip_pools))